-When you’re self-employed and have to drive as part of your job, you can claim back money for the miles you’ve covered for work.
+When you’re self-employed and have to drive as part of your job, you can claim back money for the miles you’ve covered for work, also known as your business mileage, during each tax year.
 This doesn’t include your regular commute.
 As a food delivery rider or courier or even if you just have to travel for meetings, you can claim this flat rate allowance.

 Claim if you drive any of the following vehicles:

-Here are the rates you can claim at:
+Here are the HMRC mileage rates you can claim at:

 |Vehicle||Flat rate per mile|